Adolescent Development and Contraceptive Use

 Did You Know?

-Rates of teen pregnancy are higher in the U.S. than in other developed countries.1 Hormonal methods of birth control (such as the pill) and barrier methods (such as condoms) can reduce the risk of pregnancy,2 and condom use with every sexual act can greatly reduce—though not eliminate—the risk of STDs.3 Condom and contraceptive use among adolescents has increased since the 1990s, but many adolescents are inconsistent users: roughly a third of males and nearly half of females reported that they or their partner did not use a condom the last time they had sexual intercourse.4
+Rates of teen pregnancy are higher in the U.S. than in other developed countries.1 Hormonal methods of birth control (such as the pill) and barrier methods (such as condoms) can reduce the risk of pregnancy,2 and condom use with every sexual act can greatly reduce—though not eliminate—the risk of STDs.3 Condom and contraceptive use among adolescents has increased since the 1990s, but many adolescents are inconsistent users: roughly 40 percent of males and nearly half of females reported that they or their partner did not use a condom the last time they had sexual intercourse.4